 The new site at Holt Road, had been designed by the then Managing Director, Mr Bert Southgate, who was really a seed machine expert, and at Holt Road it was really a state of the art seed-processing plant, and became quite the envy of any seed merchants throughout the whole of the country.
 The bulk of the business by Sheringham and Overmans was, as I’ve said, conducted within quite a short radius of Fakenham, and basically seed contracts were agreed with local farmers to produce seed up to a certain standard in order that it could be re-cleaned and sold back to them and of course to many other people.

-The seed cleaning plants obviously were very specialised pieces of equipment for cleaning cereals: wheat, barley, oats and rye, and herbage seed including rye grasses, cocksfoots, meadow fescues, and of course clover.
+The seed cleaning plants were very specialised pieces of equipment for cleaning cereals: wheat, barley, oats and rye, and herbage seed including rye grasses, cocksfoots, meadow fescues, and of course clover.
 Clover was a very much used commodity in those days.
 It was a valuable crop particularly for seed growing customers because you could contract to grow cereal seeds behind clover and you could be guaranteed some very good results.
 And obviously, not only were the machines very special but the men who operated them were.
 Most of them would only be trained up by actually working.
 There didn’t seem to be such things as courses for these men to go on, because there was not anywhere set up to provide such facilities.
 And so the labour of Sheringham and Overmans consisted of about thirty men from Fakenham, all with various special jobs that they did, such as seed cleaning, chemical treating and knowing that the end product had to be of a very, very high standard.
 And Sheringham and Overmans set their targets as high as they possibly could.

 The seed process entailed all the grain coming in sacks.
 It had to be tipped into a hopper, which were then elevated right to the top of a very tall tower, which was quite a spectacle in Fakenham because it stood way above most other premises in the town.
 Once the seed was up the elevators the method of cleaning was by a gravity system where the seed, as it gradually fell, it went through various sieves to extract all the various rubbish that was in the seed, brushes to polish the seed, and finally to end up in the bulk one-ton bins which Sheringham and Overman had to invent themselves.
 It had never been heard of before, and these one-ton bins were made locally and permitted the seed to be stored until such time that it was required to be processed and dressed and given chemical treatment, if that’s what had to be done, which could then be done as and when it was required.

 When I actually began in the office I really was thrown in at the deep end.
-As I said, I was taken on as someone to work in the office on the accounts side. […] I distinctly remember on my very first day having to write the cheques that had been received in the post that morning into the cash book.
+I was taken on as someone to work in the office on the accounts side.
+I distinctly remember on my very first day having to write the cheques that had been received in the post that morning into the cash book.
 Somehow or other I made an almighty mess of it, and [was] almost reduced to tears, but I persevered.